-The excessive tillage that occurs on most vegetable farms (plowing, harrowing, cultipacking, bedding, cultivating) has many unintended consequences for soils and the environment.
-Some of the problems associated with excessive tillage include: loss of organic matter and beneficial soil organisms, increased soil erosion and pesticide runoff, reduced soil fertility, loss of soil structure and porosity, compaction, surface crusting, formation of plow pans, reduced root growth, poor drainage, and reduced water holding capacity during droughts.
-Results from a recent survey of 55 vegetable farms in Connecticut found that almost 90% of conventionally-tilled vegetable farms had plow pans, compared with 33% for reduced-till operations, while the latter group had almost twice as much organic matter in their soils.
+The excessive tillage that occurs on most vegetable farms (plowing, harrowing, cultipacking, bed formation, cultivating) has many unintended consequences for soils and the environment.
+Some of the problems associated with excessive tillage include; loss of organic matter and beneficial soil organisms, increased soil erosion and pesticide runoff, reduced soil fertility, loss of soil structure and porosity, compaction, surface crusting, formation of plow pans, reduced root growth, poor drainage, and reduced water-holding capacity.
+Results from a recent survey of 55 vegetable farms in Connecticut found that almost 90% of conventionally tilled vegetable farms had plow pans, compared with 33% for reduced-till operations, while the latter group had almost twice as much organic matter in their soils.

 Deep zone-tillage, also known as vertical-tillage, is one of the more promising and versatile methods of reduced tillage for vegetables in our climate and can help vegetable farmers reverse the ill effects of years of excessive tillage on their soils.
 Deep zone-tillage is similar to no-till in that it relies on the residue of a cover crop to protect the soil surface and help improve soil health over time.
-Unlike no-till, which relies on a heavy blanket of plant residue in the planting row to protect the soil, and inadvertently delays crop growth in Northern climates, deep zone tillage uses a 5 to 12"-wide tilled strip to simultaneously break up plow pans, prepare seedbeds and warm the soil.
-The cover crop must be dead before preparing the seedbeds.
+However, no-till relies on a heavy blanket of plant residue in the planting row to protect the soil, and inadvertently delays crop growth by keeping soils in the root zone cool in Northern climates.
+Deep zone tillage addresses this issue by incorporating a 5 to 12"-wide tilled strip to simultaneously break up plow pans, prepare seedbeds and warm the soil.
 Planting and fertilizing can often be done in the same pass, further reducing fuel, machine hours, labor costs, fertilizer rates, and soil compaction.
 Soil drainage can be improved immediately and continues to improve each year.
 The same herbicides, or some of the same cultural practices, are used to control annual weeds.

 The soil surface between the crop rows retains the heavy surface residue from the dead cover crop.
-The 5 to 12"-wide tilled strip is slightly raised, warms faster than residue-covered soils or flat surfaces, and if installed across a slope, does not allow water to build up enough speed to erode a slope.
+The 5 to 12"-wide tilled strip warms faster than residue-covered soils and, if installed across a slope, does not allow water to build up enough speed to erode a slope.
 Roots and surface residue from the cover crop in the untilled area between crop rows do not break down as fast as when the soil is tilled/aerated, so organic matter tends to increase over time.
-With the return of organic matter, comes the return of beneficial soil organisms, better soil structure and a healthier, more productive soil.
+With the return of organic matter, comes the return of beneficial soil organisms, better soil structure, better water infiltration and holding capacity, and a healthier, more productive soil.

 There are challenges to successful zone tillage management.
 Killing cover crops and weed control can be problematic, especially with organic systems that do not allow herbicide use.
 Plant establishment can also be negatively affected by the presence of cover crop residues.
 Growers will need to be innovative to overcome these challenges.
 Organic growers may try planting perennial rye or turf grass in the fall, and using a modified rototiller with the outside tines removed, to prepare narrow strips or seedbeds at the desired row spacing in the spring.
-A subsoiler could be used to rip through the plow pan under the prepared strip to improve drainage, and a mix of soil, fertilizer and/or compost could be used to level the seedbed for planting or transplanting.
-The living grass mulch between the crop rows can be controlled by mowing, while weeds within the row could be controlled by mulching, flaming or hoeing, or by planting competitive crops, such as pumpkins.
+A subsoiler could be used to rip through the plow pan under the prepared strip to improve drainage.
+The living grass mulch between the crop rows can be controlled by mowing, while weeds within the row could be controlled by mulching, flaming or hoeing, or by planting competitive crops, such as summer squash.
 At the end of the season, simply seed the strip back to turf.
 The next season, move the strips mid-way between the previously prepared rows and switch crops to complete your crop rotation.

 There are other options to avoid using herbicides.
-Before early planted spring crops, use oats or a blend of cover crops that winter kill, such as oats, tillage radish and sun hemp before zone tilling and planting.
-Cultivation can then be used for weed control.
-For summer vegetable plantings, use winter rye, but wait until it sheds pollen in June to roll it, or cut it and either bail it or windrow it to help suppress weeds between rows.
+Before early-planted spring crops, use fall-planted oats or a blend of cover crops that winter-kill, such as oats and tillage radish, before zone tilling and planting.
+Cultivation can then be used for weed control over the relatively broken down cover crop residue.
+For summer vegetable plantings, use winter rye, but wait until it sheds pollen in June to crush it with a roller crimper, or cut and bail or windrow it to help suppress weeds between rows.
 Organic farmers who have worked most of the weed seed bank out of the top few inches of their soil through a combination of winter/summer cover crops, mulches, summer fallow periods and timely cultivations, may find it easier to adapt to zone tillage than those fighting high levels of weed seeds in their soils.
+Note that specialized cultivation equipment will be needed to manage in-row weeds.
+The heavy residue or living mulch between rows will make mid-season cultivation of those areas difficult.
+Be sure to try this practice on small areas with low weed pressure.
 Small farms with equipment of insufficient size to pull a zone tiller, might try lighter weight equipment to break through a plow pan and produce a seedbed, such as a Yeomans Plow, which can be pulled with a 16 to 18 horsepower tractor.

 Strip-tillage, sometimes referred to as shallow zone-tillage, is similar to deep zone tillage without the subsoiling shank to break up the plow pan.
-The machine has two or three closely-spaced coulters and a rolling basket to prepare and smooth a narrow seedbed through the surface residue.
-Because the machine lacks a deep shank, this system does not have the ability to improve drainage immediately, and it may take several years for the soil health attributes and drainage to improve.
+The implement has two or three closely spaced coulters and a rolling basket to prepare and smooth a narrow seedbed through the surface residue.
+Because the implement lacks a deep shank, this system does not have the ability to improve drainage immediately, and it may take several years for the soil health attributes and drainage to improve.
 However, on farms without a plow pan this system can provide most of the benefits of deep zone tillage and uses less fuel.

-Strips for cash crops can vary in width and be used without herbicides.
-To make wider strips in winter rye and vetch for late-planted vegetables, use a spader to prepare planting strips early in the spring when the rye just begins to grow, leaving equally-wide strips of the cover crop to mature.
+Strips for cash crops can vary in width.
+To make wider strips in winter rye and vetch for late-planted vegetables, use a spader to prepare planting strips early in the spring when the rye just begins to grow, leaving equally wide strips of the cover crop to mature.
 A cultipacker or some other finish tool may be needed to smooth the seedbed for small seeded crops.
 Plant or transplant the cash crop in the prepared beds while the cover crop continues to grow between the beds.
 To kill the cover crop, cut it when the rye is shedding pollen or when the vetch begins to flower, and spread the straw residue over the prepared bed as a mulch to help suppress weeds around the cash crop.
 It is best to cultivate the beds once before cutting and spreading the residue from the adjacent cover crops.
 Supplement the rye/vetch mulch with straw from a nearby field of rye.

 Ridge tillage is a reduced tillage system where the crop is grown on top of permanent ridges.
-To initially construct ridges, start in the spring with a tilled field, and broadcast a cover crop that will winter kill, like field peas and oats.
-Immediately construct the ridges, roll them to flatten the tops, and interseed the pathways between the ridges.
-In the spring, use a residue cutter to slice up the dead cover crop and a rotary hoe to loosen the top inch of soil.
-The old crop residue and the top of the ridge is scraped away or flattened to plant the new crop and then the ridge is restored to full height during the final cultivation.
+This system works well for fields that are often too wet to work in the spring.
+To initially construct ridges, start in the fall with a tilled field, and broadcast a cover crop that will winter-kill, like field peas and oats.
+Immediately construct the ridges and roll them to flatten the tops.
+In the spring, use a flail mower to chop the dead cover crop residue followed by wavy coulters or a rotary hoe to loosen the top inch of soil.
+This scrapes away the old crop residue and flattens the top of the ridge in order to plant the new crop.
+The ridge is then restored to full height during the final cultivation.
 Usually two cultivations are required to help control weeds, loosen the soil and re-construct the ridges.
 Straw can also be used between ridges to suppress weeds.
 The ridges can be replanted for many seasons before they need to be reconstructed.
 As with many reduced-till systems, specialized equipment is required for planting, cultivating and possibly harvesting.
 Ridge tillage helps conserve moisture, lower inputs, and provide a warmer and dryer soil environment for seeds.

 Permanent bed systems help limit soil compaction and maintain soil structure.
 Equipment and foot traffic is limited to paths or tracks between the beds.
 Some permanent beds are raised structures while others are not.
 There are many different ways to construct permanent beds.
 One simple method is to use a spader to till the soil and provide a rotation between cover crops and cash crops to provide organic matter, nutrients, weed suppression and a great soil environment for healthy crops.
 Mulch is often used with permanent raised beds to add organic matter and suppress weeds.